Why does a temporary crown often bring pain?

 Treatment:

 If you think your crown is poorly shaped, talk to your dentist.
-He will adjust the height and size of your crown so that it lines up with your other teeth.
-This way, the chewing forces can be distributed evenly.
+It may need some adjustments to line up evenly with your other teeth.

 4. Extreme sensitivity to hot or cold foods: